Chirag-ahir/JAVA-All-Basic/README.md

   3. Local inner class: class inside method<br>
   4. Static inner class: class inside class with static keyword

+What is anonymous class?<br>
+A nested class that doesn't have any name is known as an anonymous class.
+An anonymous class must be defined inside another class.
+Hence, it is also known as an anonymous inner class.

 What happens if we start thread multiple times?<br>
 Program will throw IllegalThreadStateException error.